-What is Sign Language?
+What Is Sign Language?

 Hence it can be defined as a visual language in which signs made with hand gestures, movement, the orientation of the fingers, arms or body, and facial expressions.

 You may learn it for your extra knowledge.
-But it can be helpful if you run into a person with such disability.
+But it can be helpful if you run into a person with such a disability.
 Their main communication method is sign language, so even knowing little phrases may help you.

-Apart from that there are some other sign languages are also uses in different parts of the world like Norwegian sign language is used in Madagascar.
+Apart from that, there are some other sign languages that are also used in different parts of the world like Norwegian sign language is used in Madagascar.

 Mostly every sign language is a complete language with a unique vocabulary, construction and grammar.